-The weights learned by the model depend on the available attributes.
+■ The weights learned by the model depend on the available attributes.
 In other words, it's best not to make absolute judgments based on an arbitrary selection of attributes.

-The importance of the attribute $\mathbb{I}(\mathbf{x} \text{ skin is yellow})$ depends on what the other attributes are!
+The importance of the attribute $\mathbb{1}(x \text{ skin is yellow})$ depends on what the other attributes are!

-- If the other attributes include extra information like ruggedness or softness, color may become less important a factor. - If they do not, then color may be the only important factor.
+- If they include, e.g., ruggedness or softness, color may become less important. - If they do not, then color may be the only important factor.

-Hence, it is hard to tell how important color is in absolute terms.
+It is hard to tell how important color is in absolute terms.

-Decision trees (DTs) encode sequences of conditions that partition the input space into geometrically simple regions.
+■ Decision trees (DTs) encode sequences of conditions that partition the input space into geometrically simple regions.